Understanding Plumbing Legends and Notes in Engineering Drawings

 Learn More

-So let's wrap up our time on this sheet and get into the meat and potatoes of the course for plumbing drawings.
+So let's wrap up our time on this sheet and get into the core content of the course for plumbing drawings.

 photo of Al Whitley